How to Watch White Sox at Tigers

 TV: NBC Sports Chicago

-Live stream Chicago White Sox at Detroit Tigers on fuboTV: Start with a 7-day free trial!
+Live stream the Chicago White Sox at Detroit Tigers game fuboTV: Start with a 7-day free trial!

-Detroit did most of their damage against new White Sox closer Liam Hendriks.
-Miguel Cabrera hit a two-run single with two out in the eighth to tie the game at three.
-Then Eric Haase hit a home run to tie the game at four in the ninth and a two-out triple by newly acquired Austin Meadows was followed by a deep single for Javier Baez (after a review) to give the Tigers the opening day win.
+Michael Kopech will take the mound for the White Sox in his first start of the season.
+In 2021, Kopech made four starts in addition to 40 relief appearances compiling a 4-3 record with a 3.50 ERA.
+In his best start a year ago, Kopech threw five innings of four-hit ball allowing only one run in an 8-4 home win over the Texas Rangers in which he struck out ten batters.

-It was a huge win for the new-look Tigers and showed that they, at least for right now, are ready to compete with the White Sox in the AL Central.
+The Tigers will give 25-year-old Tarik Skubal the start today who posted a 1.32 ERA over four starts in Spring Training.
+Skubal started 29 games last season finishing with an 8-12 record and an ERA of 4.34 over 31 appearances and surrendered 35 home runs, tied for third-most in all of baseball.

 Regional restrictions may apply.